localstack/docs/content/en/tutorials/cloud-pods-collaborative-debugging/index.md

 An `Internal server error⏎`  does not give out too much information.
 Bob does not know for sure what could be causing this.
 The Lambda code and the configurations look fine to him.

-## Using Cloud Pods for fast collaborative debugging
+## Using Cloud Pods for collaborative debugging

 ### Creating a Cloud Pod